Cabinet of Singapore: Timeline of members

 The following is a list of the members of the Cabinet of Singapore since the 1959 Singaporean general election.
 Members ranked first have held either the office of prime minister, deputy prime minister, senior minister or principal cabinet portfolios (finance, defence, foreign affairs and home affairs).
-This list excludes ministers of state and parliamentary secretaries.
+This list excludes second ministers, acting ministers, ministers of state, senior parliamentary secretaries and parliamentary secretaries.